DeytaLevel39/deyblog/content/cloud-choices.md

 Authors: Deytalytics Ltd
 Summary: Most businesses have moved to the cloud nowadays, but which is the best option for you if you're creating a new website or have yet to make the move.
 This post discusses pros & cons are how to get started.

-I cover all of the aspects, at a high level, that you need to consider when developing, finding a cloud provider, getting a web domain and securing your website, ordered by the main cloud providers in terms of technical complexity required to get started.
+The points below cover the main aspects, at a high level, that you need to consider when developing, finding a cloud provider, getting a web domain and securing your website, ordered by the main cloud providers in terms of technical complexity required to get started.

 #First some website development basics